This post is also available in: Français (French)

-Your Evernote search base may be quite large.
-The challenge then is to take action, but first to sort and prioritize.
+Your Evernote research base may be quite large.
+The challenge then is to take action, but to do so, first to sort and prioritize.
 But what tool should you use to move actions forward, in the direction you want?

 One way is to use Evernote checkboxes, which gives you a list of notes with actions in them, but no sequence.
 And, despite having identified actions, you need to identify the priority, important and urgent tasks (see the Eisenhower method).

-Marking items important and urgent can be done with tags, but the system does not have the ordering and closure functionality of a task management tool.
+You might want to mark important or urgent items, but the system does not have the sequencing and closing features as a task management tool.

 A two-tool system is interesting because it enables a bottom-up and top-down approach.
-Evernote is bottom-up in this sense, and allows you to collect together centralise otherwise seemingly disparate ideas.
+Ascending project analysis is to accumulate and centralize disparate ideas.
 The top-down approaches to break down a central idea into subtasks (work breakdown structure).
 In this sense, Evernote is ascending.
 In the bottom-up approach, Evernote throws out things to do.

 The top-down tool focuses on strategy and desire but then can link down to the research base.
-In the top-down approach prioritizes and sequences actions in their most efficient configuration.
+The top-down approach seeks to prioritize and sequence actions in the most efficient configuration.

-Projects can be built bottom-up or top-down.
+Projects can be built in a bottom-up or top-downway.
 Either ascending from a collection of articles or top-down, consisting of breaking down ideas into steps (work breakdown).

 Droptask can be used to manage tasks